Pew Research Center estimates that over 10,000 Baby Boomers cross the retirement threshold each day.

 Death Benefit Riders protect your beneficiaries against a decline in the annuity's value.

-For instance, an Income Rider attached to a Deferred Annuity allows you to access your lifetime income stream whenever you want, as opposed to the age that you specified when signing your contract.
+An Income Rider attached to a Deferred Annuity allows you to access your lifetime income stream whenever you want, as opposed to the age that you specified when signing your contract.
 This gives you the freedom to make that choice at a later date if your financial conditions change.

 All riders come with an additional fee that’s charged for the life of the policy.